-Completing any cultivations and fertiliser applications early will also enable a smooth transition into the planting operation, and allow the maximum amount of time to accumulate moisture into the soil profile.
+It's important to complete ground and field preparation operations well ahead of planting time.
+Early fertilisation will facilitate a smooth transition into the planting operation, and allow the maximum amount of time to accumulate moisture into the soil profile.

-Row spacing will vary depending on the farming operation; however most equipment is set up to cater for varying widths.
-It's important to consider that some cotton equipment, especially pickers, are a standard 2 m wheel spacing, although the heads can be moved to handle a minimum row spacing of 75 cm.
+Planting row configuration will vary depending on the farming operation and geographic location.
+It's important to consider that some dryland cotton equipment, especially pickers, have standard 2 m wheel spacing, and the picking heads are set up on multiples of 1 m and 75 cm spacings.

-Create a firm, consolidated seed bed.
-Planting is a critical operation in the cotton farming system and every effort should be made to ensure that the seed is given every opportunity to establish.
-A well-consolidated bed is less likely to slump, and will allow for more accurate seed placement and lessen the likelihood of seed sinking when irrigation water is applied.
+Planting is a critical operation in the dryland cotton farming system and every effort should be made to ensure that the young crop is given every opportunity to establish.

-It's good farming practice to service all machinery, pumps and ring tanks to ensure they are in good condition and to avoid breakdowns.
-In a cotton-farming system, some operations are time-sensitive, so there is tangible value in having machinery prepared and running before the planting season by having it serviced early.
+It's good farming practice to service all machinery to ensure it is in good condition and to avoid breakdowns.
+In a dryland cotton farming system, some operations are time sensitive, so there is tangible value in having machinery prepared and running for the planting season by having it serviced early.
+Having machinery ready to go when planting conditions are right, and having the capacity to cover the ground quickly will minimise the chance of missing the opportunity when it arises.

-It is important to investigate cotton-ginning and marketing organisations for the processing and marketing of your cotton crop, prior to planting.
+It is also important to investigate cotton ginning and marketing organisations for the processing and marketing of your cotton crop, prior to planting.
 There are many options available to market your cotton, including the opportunity to forward sell.
 Remember that you will produce two commodities with each cotton crop - the lint and the seed - both of which can provide lucrative returns if marketed wisely.